sirlazy4077/nws_pressure_correction/README.md

 Currently working only with centers in the USA, as this queries the NWS website for the given lat/lon, both to get the pressure and to get the altitude at the lat/lon

+TODO:
+1) Figure out an international edition?
+2) Make into a webapp for easy use by a clinic